 All financial liabilities are lease liabilities.
-Lease liabilities have been measured at cost.
+Lease liabilities have been measured via discounting lease payments using the interest rate implicit in the lease.

 Right-of-use assets are disclosed in note 5.2.

 A maturity analysis of lease liabilities based on undiscounted gross cash flows is reported in the table below: